 What You Should Eat To Avoid Brain Fog

 As you see from the list, many of the foods that mentally sharp people avoid are foods that have been refined, processed or man-made.

 To strengthen your mental clarity and rid yourself of brain fog, focus your diet on real foods.
 Eat whole foods closest to their natural form.
-These foods contain the healthy fats, vitamins and minerals that keep your mind healthy.
+These foods contain healthy fats, vitamins, and minerals that keep your mind healthy.

 The easiest way to get started on a brain-friendly diet is with my 4 daily habits.

 About the Author